-We will contact you again in 4 weeks.
-We can arrange to meet you at NALHN at your next antenatal appointment, somewhere in the local community (community centre) or at your home.
-At this time we will ask you to use the CO monitor again and answer some questions.
-Again, with your consent we will audio record the blowing into the monitor and answering questions.
+We will organise to contact you in 4 weeks time.
+We can arrange to meet you at NALHN at your next antenatal appointment, somewhere in the local community (community centre) or your home.
+At this time, we will ask you to use the CO monitor again and ask some more questions.
+Again, with your consent, we will audio record the blowing into the monitor and answering questions.
+If the result of the CO monitor indicates you have successfully quit in the last 4 weeks, where your CO levels are equal to or lower than 4ppm, you will be given a \$100 gift voucher.
+If you continued to smoke and your CO monitor reading is above 5ppm, you will receive a \$50 gift voucher for your time and participation.